 - Lead efforts within school districts and regional communities to facilitate growth in STEM initiatives.

-- Apply evidence-based teaching practice to ensure STEM curriculum and pedagogy lead to high levels of student engagement and learning in the classroom.
+- Ensure STEM curriculum decisions lead to high levels of student engagement and learning in the classroom.

 Student Learning Outcomes